grindsa/acme2certifier/docs/external_database_support.md

 ## Finalize acme2cerifier configuration

 - Create a Django migration set, apply the migrations, and load fixtures: Modify the [configuration file](acme_srv.md) `/var/www/acme2certifier/volume/acme_srv.cfg`according to your needs.
-If your CA handler needs runtime information (configuration files, keys, certificate bundles, etc.) to be shared between the nodes, ensure they are loaded from `/var/www/acme2certifier/volume`.
+If your CA handler needs runtime information (configuration files, keys, certificate bundles, etc.) to be shared between (cluster) nodes, ensure they are loaded from `/var/www/acme2certifier/volume`.
 Below is an example for the `[CAhandler]` section of the openssl-handler I use during my tests:

 ```cfg
 [CAhandler]